ReemAlsaedi/Starbucks-Capstone-Challenge/README.md

 There are three types of offers that can be sent: buy-one-get-one (BOGO), discount, and informational.
 In a BOGO offer, a user needs to spend a certain amount to get a reward equal to that threshold amount.
 In a discount, a user gains a reward equal to a fraction of the amount spent.
 In an informational offer, there is no reward, but neither is there a requisite amount that the user is expected to spend.
 Offers can be delivered via multiple channels.
 The basic task is to use the data to identify which groups of people are most responsive to each type of offer, and how best to present each type of offer.

+## Problem Statement
+As stated above, the problem statement I am aiming to answer are to (1) Discover customer attributes and buying behaviour , and (2) how much someone will spend based on demographics and offer type.
+Using the data provided, I answer the above first question using charts for (Demographic data for each customer) and the second question using 3 classification supervised machine learning models, feeding in the data from three combine data (portfolio, profile, Transactional).

 ## Data
 ### profile.json
 Rewards program users (17000 users x 5 fields)